 Whether you’re splashing about with the kids in the sea, or plunging into wild waters, long-sleeved swimwear has a lot to offer.
 Here’s our pick of the best long sleeve swimsuits for women in the UK, perfect for all your wild swimming adventures…

-Thinking about taking a dip in the nippy British waters?
+Thinking about going wild swimming in the nippy British waters?
 Or maybe you’re going abroad and wondering what to pack for a full day of sun-laden activity.
 From sporty two-pieces, to full costumes, rash vests and wetsuits, there’s a lot of swimwear on the market right now.
-So, where do long-sleeved costumes fit in?
+So, where can you find the best long sleeve swimsuits?

 When to use long sleeve swimsuits